aanastasiou/dgtools/README.md

-# DGTOOLS
+# dgtools

-DGTools is a set of tools for developing software for a...ruler.
+dgtools is a set of tools for developing software for a...ruler.

 Not just any ruler, but the [Digirule2](https://bradsprojects.com/digirule2/) by bradsprojects.